 The "Large" aspect is what sets modern LLMs apart.
 It refers primarily to two things:

-This combination of extensive training data and a huge number of parameters enables LLMs to perform tasks that go far beyond simple next-word prediction.
+This combination of extensive training data and a huge number of parameters enables LLMs to perform tasks that go far past simple next-word prediction.
 They can:

 Essentially, an LLM is a powerful AI tool trained on vast text datasets, using billions of internal parameters to understand context and generate human-like text for various applications.
 Understanding this basic definition is the first step towards exploring how they function and how you can run them on your own computer.